ROOHITH/Multi_Player_Game2/readme.md

-#this is a unity photon project made by ROhith R
+#this is a unity photon project made by Rohith R

-#this is not completed yet
+#multiplayer is made using PUN2
+# unity 2020.3 personal
+#